lingpy/evaluation-paper/README.md

 $ python export-nexus.py
 ```

-The files can be found in the folder `bayes`
+The files can be found in the folder `bayes`.
+To run individual analyses from MrBayes, you best open the interactive mode in MrBayes and then run `execute filename.nexus`.
+Afterwards, you type `mcmc` and this should trigger the analysis, which can well take some time, depending on the speed of your machine.